Pyomo/mpi-sppy/doc/src/admmWrapper.rst

     Returns:
         Pyomo ConcreteModel: the instantiated model

 The driver file also requires helper arguments that are used in mpi-sppy.
-They are detailed `in helper_functions <helper_functions>`_.
+They are detailed `in helper_functions <helper_functions>`_ and in the example below.
 Here is a summary:

 * ``scenario_creator_kwargs``(dict[str]): key words arguments needed in ``scenario_creator``